askiiart/parcut/README.md

 ### `run`

-Processes it all, runs `repo-remove` and deletes old packages, then runs `repo-add` on new packages.
+Processes it all, deletes old packages, then runs `repo-add` on new packages.

 Arguments:

 - `--dry-run`: Do a dry run
 - `--only-delete`: Only delete files, don't modify the repo files from them (default: false)
-  - Without this argument, parcut will try to remove and add the relevant packages using `repo-add` and `repo-remove`, meaning it optionally depends on those programs.
+  - Without this argument, parcut will try to add the newest packages using `repo-add`, meaning it optionally depends on those programs.
     - <small>As long as you're on Arch, this will be installed, as it's part of pacman.
-Plus, if you're running a repo, you need these anyways.</small>
+Plus, if you're running a repo, you need this anyways.</small>

 ## Exit codes

 - `0`: Completed successfully
-- `10`: Failed to remove old package from repo - probably missing write perms on the database.
 - `11`: Permission denied when trying to delete a package - missing write perms on the package.
 - `12`: Failed to add new package to repo - again, probably missing write perms on the database.